presidio-oss/cline-based-code-generator/docs/tools/mentions-guide.md

 Please parse the JSON response from @https://api.github.com/users/octocat
 ```

-In this example, Cline fetches the response from the GitHub API and analyzes the JSON.
+In this example, HAI fetches the response from the GitHub API and analyzes the JSON.

 ### 4. Diagnostic References